 Note: If any of these courses were completed more than 10 years prior to application, they may be accepted at the program director's discretion.
 The exception is that if medical nutrition therapy was taken more than 5 years prior to application, due to recency of content, it may be accepted at the program director’s discretion.

 Students with a bachelor’s degree from an ACEND–accredited Didactic Program in Dietetics (DPD) will be required to upload their DPD Verification Statement with their Graduate School application.

 To be considered for the MPS in Nutritional Sciences Experiential Track, you will use Penn State's Graduate School application and the same process used to apply for the MPS in Nutritional Sciences.
 Applicants will indicate interest in the optional Experiential Track by answering a question on the application and note a preference for geographic location.
 The Dietetic Internship Centralized Application Services (DICAS) will not be used for application to this program.

 The Experiential Track will accept students once per year.
-This year’s application deadline has been extended to April 15.
+The application deadline is February 15.
 Applications will be accepted on a rolling basis until the class is filled.
 Applicants will be notified of selection for interviews via email as soon as their complete application has been reviewed.
 Interviews will take place in-person or via video conferencing.